Get insider access

 • Disappointing battery life.

-The Dyson V7 is great for low-pile carpets.
-It does a great job cleaning up pet hair and clears most fine and large debris on this surface.
+The Dyson V7 performs satisfactorily on low-pile carpets.
+It does a great job cleaning up pet hair and provides enough surface agitation to lift away fine debris on this surface, but it struggles with larger solid material.
 While you can't change its floorhead's height, it does have two power settings, which can be helpful when dealing with particularly stubborn debris.
 However, it doesn't feel especially sturdy, and its battery life is unimpressive compared to most newer cordless stick vacuums.

 Pros